Time Travel Tuesday - NewsBreak

 WJHG-TV

 PANAMA CITY, Fla.
-(WJHG/WECP) - The Historical Society of Bay County will host author and historian Dale Cox at the Bay County Public Library, 898 W. 11th Street, at 7 p.m. on Monday, January 23.
-His presentation will focus on his new book, The Fort at Prospect Bluff.
-He will...
+(WJHG/WECP) - The Historical Society of Bay County will host author and historian Bob Hurst at the Bay County Public Library, 898 W. 11th Street, at 7 p.m. on Monday, January 23.
+His presentation will focus on a new book by Jackson County historian, Dale Cox, called...

 WJHG-TV